-What is the analog and digital communications?
-Draw the basic block diagram of transmitter and
+What are analog and digital communications?
+Draw the basic block diagram of the transmitter and receivers.

 Answer: Analog and digital communication

-Analog communication is that types of communication in which the transmitted message or information signal is analog in nature.
-This means that in analog communication the modulating signal i.e. base‐band signal is an analog signal.
-This analog message signal may be obtained from sources such as speech, video shooting etc.
+Analog communication is a type of communication in which the transmitted message or information signal is analog in nature.
+This means that in analog communication the modulating signal i.e. baseband signal is an analog signal.
+This analog message signal may be obtained from sources such as speech, video shooting, etc.